rjkviegas/skills-workshops/week-1/TDD_process.md

 rspec --init
 ```

 Here are some user stories.
-For each of them:
+For each of them, follow the TDD process from your diagram.
-- Write a feature test (write in irb what you would like to have)
-- Write a unit test with the same error
-- Run it - it should be red
-- Write some code to make it green

 ```
 As a board game player,
-So that I can play the game
+So that I can play a game
-I can have a dice
+I want to be able to roll a dice
 ```

 ```
 As a board game player,
 So that I know how many steps I should move
-I can roll a dice and get a number between 1 and 6
+Rolling a dice should give me a number between 1 and 6
 ```

 ```